claudebaxter/canvas-game/README.md

+# ASAteroids

-These are my notes from the Games 101 course at chriscourses.com, located <a href=https://chriscourses.com/courses/javascript-games/videos/project-setup title="Chris Courses">here.</a>
+ASAteroids is a modification of canvas-game, from the Games 101 course at chriscourses.com, located <a href=https://chriscourses.com/courses/javascript-games/videos/project-setup title="Chris Courses">here.</a>

+ASAteroids is a towere-defense / shooter game similar to asteroids.

+The player is a stationary dot in the center of the screen, represented as the Dark Coin logo.
+The player can click / tap the map to shoot in that direction.

+Enemies will appear ramdomly at the edge of the map, represented by blockchain logos (BTC, ETH, DOGE, SOL, etc.), and move toward the player.

+When the player shoots enemies, they will shrink/explode into particles.
+When an enemy shrinks, the player earns 100 points, and when an enemies explodes, the player earns 150 points.

+When an enemy touches the player, the game ends and the final score is shown, with the option to restart a new game.

-To view my project (currently a WIP), click <a href=https://elborracho420.github.io/canvas-game/ title="Canvas Game">here.</a>
+To play the live ASAteroids demo, click <a href=https://elborracho420.github.io/canvas-game/ title="Canvas Game">here.</a>